rockdev055/chakra-ui/packages/breadcrumb/README.md

 - `Breadcrumb`: The parent container for breadcrumbs.
 - `BreadcrumbItem`: Individual breadcrumb element containing a link and a divider.
-- `BreadcrumbLink`: The breadcrumb link.
+- `BreadcrumbLink`: The breadcrumb link, obviously.

 ```js
 import { Breadcrumb, BreadcrumbItem, BreadcrumbLink } from "@chakra-ui/core"